notcome/FPearls/Ch2/README.md

 - `v1.hs`: an $O(n\log{}n)$ solution using a D&C algorithm on _Pearls_

 ## Notes
-The approach used in _Pearls_ is not hard.
-First, the author attempted to find a linear `join` that satisfies:
+The approach to find this D&C algorithm is not hard.
+First, the author attempted to find a linear `join` function that satisfies:

 ```Haskell
 table (xs ++ ys) = join (table xs) (table ys)